 The major downside of working with larval fish is that for some taxa it is not possible to morphologically identify the individual at the species level.

-We sought to generate positive control samples that were a mixture of taxa common to the northeast U.S. continental shelf, and positive control samples that were a more diverse set of taxa including tropical/subtropical, mesopelagic, and deep benthic species.
+We sought to generate positive control samples to include taxa that are common to the northeast U.S. continental shelf, and those that represent a more diverse set of taxa including tropical/subtropical, mesopelagic, and deep benthic species.

 We provided 15 positive controls, with 7 being unique and 4x2 being replicate samples (i.e. one larval eyeball went in one sample and the second eyeball went in the second sample).
 In total the positive controls contained 23 orders of fish, 48 families, ≈75 species, with 6-18 taxa per sample.
 A total of 140 sample/taxa combinations were generated.